rsetia23/CafeCoin/README.md

 ## Troubleshooting

 ### MacOS "Resource deadlock avoided" error
 Some team members operating on MacOS have encountered an OSError referencing a **resource deadlock**, though the error's appearance is inconsistent and we have not yet identified the root of the bug.
-If this happens, try the following steps:
+If this happens, we have had success trying the following steps:
 1. Backup any uncommited local changes
 1. Delete your local copy of the repo
 1. Re-clone the repository: